Temperate grassland food web

 The climate is temperate and ranges from semi-arid to semi-humid.
 In winter, the temperature can go well beyond 0 degrees Fahrenheit and in summer, the temperature can reach above 90 degrees Fahrenheit.

-The temperate grasslands produce low to moderate precipitation, ranging from 50 – 90 cm on average per year.
+The temperate grasslands produce low to moderate precipitation, ranging from 50 to 90 cm on average per year.
 Here, most of the precipitation falls in the form of snow in temperate grasslands in the Northern Hemisphere.

 Location